Blue Velvet by Bobby Vinton

 Bobby Vinton was born in Canonsburg, Pennsylvania, the son of a bandleader.
 He learned the clarinet and studied music composition at Duquesne University.
 Inspired by Elvis, he started a recording career as a vocalist.

-1963’s ‘Blue Velvet’ was originally a minor hit for Tony Bennett in 1951.
-But Vinton’s version hit the top of the Billboard charts and is the definitive version.
+‘Blue Velvet’ was originally a minor hit for Tony Bennett in 1951.
+But Vinton’s version topped the Billboard charts in 1973 and is now the definitive version.

 It’s difficult to separate this song from its cultural heritage.
 Like many other listeners, I first heard ‘Blue Velvet’ in the David Lynch film of the same name.
 It’s difficult to tell whether the movie gives the song a darker aura than it would have otherwise.
 Or if the song has always had a dark undercurrent that the film taps into.